nathanbraun/nathanbraun-com/content/books/infinite-todo-list.md

 vizors for a futeristic, space helmet vibe.

-I enjoyed this passage, where one of the non-Utopian characters, Madame, is trying on a Utopian Mushi's vizor:
+I enjoyed this passage, where one of the non-Utopian characters, Madame, is trying on Utopian Mushi's vizor:

 > Madame blew on the inside of the vizor before trying it...
 “It’s normal!”
 She exclaimed as the vizor settled in place. ...
 “The world’s unchanged!”
 She gazed